-(A) Three-Container or Four-Container System (Blue, Green and/or Green and Brown, and Gray/Black Containers)
+(A) Three-Container System (Blue, Green, and Gray/Black Containers)

 - (i) General.
-Upon initiation of services under this Franchise Agreement, Grantee shall provide a three-Container or four-Container Collection program for the separate Collection of Blue Container, Green Container, Gray/Black Container, and/or Brown Container Waste as specified in this Section. - (ii) Source Separated Recyclables (Blue Container).
+Upon initiation of services under this Franchise Agreement, Grantee shall provide a three-Container Collection program for the separate Collection of Blue Container, Green Container, Gray/Black Container Waste as specified in this Section. - (ii) Source Separated Recyclables (Blue Container).
 Grantee shall provide Blue Containers to Subscribers for Collection of SSR, as further described in Exhibit "A-1".
 Grantee shall Transport the SSR to: (i) the Designated SSR Processing Facility; or, (ii) the Designated Transfer Facility for Transfer and Transport to the Designated SSR Processing Facility, as specified in Exhibit "J."